 - Profiles that have either very few connections, no summaries or very little experience indicated, and/or no recommendations

-In summary, I am still very much an open networker as embodied by my own Windmill Networking concept, but I am no longer a LinkedIn LION.
+In summary, I am still very much an open networker, but I am no longer a LinkedIn LION.
 I don’t need to be affiliated with a label or a particular group to be an open networker.
 Open networking is depicted by your words and actions, not a label or membership which is unfortunately attracting the wrong crowd.
 The existence of the LinkedIn LION is just attracting too much spam now, and I only want to be associated with real people and profiles.

 What is your LinkedIn connection policy?
 Do still consider yourself an open networker or LION?
 Please share your thoughts to better understand the different opinions regarding LinkedIn connections and LIONs that exist.
 Thank you!